 Moving straps are for anyone who is planning a big move and plans to go the DIY route with their moving.
 This means rolling up your sleeves, finding a little help for the sake of safety, and packing up and moving your things by yourself.

-Lifting straps come in handy by reducing the load on you and your help, allowing you to easier lift up on the heavy stuff you have to move to the moving truck, whether it is heavy appliances or your living room furniture.
+Lifting straps come in handy by reducing the load on you and your help, allowing you to more easily lift up the heavy stuff you have to move to the moving truck, whether it is heavy appliances or your living room furniture.
+Alternatively, if you prefer not to go the DIY route, you can also consider hiring long distance moving companies to handle the heavy lifting and transportation of your belongings.

 How much do lifting straps cost?